joshuacooperrider/joshuacooperrider.github.io/essays/Scaffolding-Genius.md

 Take the Singleton pattern, often maligned for its potential overuse, has proven helpful in moderation.
 A logging service for an application that has to write events to a file or external database.
 Making this logger a Singleton ensured that only one instance exists across the app, simplifying configuration and avoiding conflicts.

 Design patterns are not magic bullets; they’re more like architectural wisdom passed from one engineer to the next.
 They help us avoid reinventing the wheel and instead focus our creative energy where it matters.
-When I reach for a design pattern, I’m not just solving a problem—I’m standing on the shoulders of those who solved similar problems decades before me.
+When I reach for a design pattern, I’m not just solving a problem, I’m standing on the shoulders of those who solved similar problems decades before me.

-So when an interviewer asks, "What are design patterns?" they’re really asking if you know how to build with more than bricks—they want to see if you can shape a skyline.
+So when an interviewer asks, "What are design patterns?" they’re really asking if you know how to build with more than bricks, they want to see if you can shape a skyline.